pangbo-1988/data_diff/readme.md

 # delta
-This tool can show the difference of multiple data sets.
+This tool is able to show the difference of multiple data sets.

 ---
 ## Particular Use case:
-This tool can track the changes of a website.
+Track the changes of a website.

-User can crawl a website using given webcrawler or any other crawling tools.
+User first crawls a website using given webcrawler or any other crawling methods.
-Save the results in json format, and then process the results using this program.
+Save the results in json format, then process the results with this tool.

+After the website is updated with new url and features.
+User crawl the website again, and process the results in the same way.

-The program can then show the difference of each data pair using -o, -m or -c option.
+Then this tool is able to show the changes of the website by checking the difference of each data pair.

 ---